-As reading for pleasure is so important to us at Harvills Hawthorn, we have recently invested in our school library.
-New titles, which appeal to all ages, have been purchased so that we can grow our pupils' love for reading.
-Each class visits the library regular so that the pupils can change their books once they have read them.
+Reading for pleasure is so important to us at Harvills Hawthorn.
+Our school library contains books which appeal to all ages so that we can grow our pupils' love for reading.
+Each class visits the library regularly so that the pupils can change their books once they have read them.
 In addition, pupils use the library as a quiet place to concentrate on the books they are reading.
-During lunchtimes, our Year 6 reading ambassadors run a book club.
-This provides further opportunities for our pupils to spend time reading for pleasure and listening to stories being read.